vrza/node-blake2/README.md

 Python is required by [node-gyp](https://github.com/nodejs/node-gyp).

-Starting with Node.js 12, Windows installer can automatically install Python and Visual Studio build tools.
+The Node.js Windows installer can automatically install Python and Visual Studio build tools.

 ## Install